cbase 1.50.0

 Here is the caller graph for this function:

-◆ os_mem_reserve()
+◆ mem_os_reserve()

-void * os_mem_reserve ( usize size)
+void * mem_os_reserve ( usize size)

-Reserves a block of virtual address space.
+Reserves a contiguous block of virtual address space.

 Parameters